Used Car: 2011 Chevrolet Impala Review

 Other Cars to Consider

 The highly-ranked 2010 Ford Taurus, which was our 2010 Best Family Sedan for the Money, is a sensible used large car.
 The Taurus offers good performance and excellent interior quality in a stylish package.
-The Taurus matches the Impala’s reliability rating, but has better safety scores.
 When it was new, reviewers liked the Taurus’ interior comfort and available cabin electronics.
 However, the Impala gets better fuel economy.

-You should check out the 2010 Buick Lucerne if reliability is a top priority, as its reliability rating is the best in its class.
+You should also check out the 2010 Buick Lucerne.
 Reviewers liked the Lucerne’s comfortable, spacious interior when it was new.
 Like the Impala, the Lucerne can seat up to six, but it has slightly less cargo space.